kubernetes/ingress-nginx/docs/examples/docker-registry/README.md

 # Docker registry

-This example demonstrates how to deploy a [docker registry](https://github.com/docker/distribution) in the cluster and configure Ingress enable access from Internet
+This example demonstrates how to deploy a [docker registry](https://github.com/docker/distribution) in the cluster and configure Ingress to enable access from the Internet.

 ## Deployment